manimino/ducks/docs/how_it_works.rst

 FrozenDex Internals
 -------------------

 The FrozenDex implementation is very different from Dex.
-It is able to achieve much better speed and lower memory usage by using data structures that don't support changes.
+It is able to achieve better speed and lower memory usage by using data structures that don't support changes.

 FrozenDex pseudocode: